-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (All amounts are in U.A.E.
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (All amounts are in U.A.E.
 Dirham)

-5- Investment proprty
+5- INVESTMENT PROPRTY

 Investment property is a Land owned by the Company with an area of 10,671,317 square feet.
-During the year, the Company swap a piece of land in exchange for another to become one piece of land.
-The Company decided at the end of the year to reclassified the Land into an Investment property which was revaluted according to the revalution certificate issued from Umm Al Qaiwain municipality on 17 January 2023.
+Investment property was revaluted according to an independent valuator on 17 January 2024.